somrita-banerjee/photo-recognition/README.md

 - Node.js (v20.x or later)
 - AWS CDK (v2.x)
 - AWS CLI configured with your credentials
+- AWS account with permissions to create and manage the required resources

 # Getting Started
 1. Clone the repository